x86txt/portfolio/proposals/cyware/README.md

 ### <img src="./assets/github.svg?sanitize=true"> Deployment

 As outlined above, by limiting the packages we offer to OVA and a container, and building a robust set of automated testing pipelines, we can compile a knowledge base for our customers that covers how to deploy the OVA or container into each supported environment.
-There are numerous services we can utilize for this and I've personally used GitBook.
-They have special hooks with git repos that help to automate the updates to product documentation.
-They also provide the hosting, which removes that burden from Cyware Staff.

 We can provide instructions via a knowledgebase for deploying into the following containerized environments, which should cover a large majority of potential use-cases: